Locations

 Additional Options for Locations (including editing a location)

-Locations Page
+The Locations Page

 Clicking on your company name in the top right, then selecting Settings will open the Settings page.

-Scroll down and select locations Locations.
+Scroll down and select Locations from the Settings menu.

 The Locations page will open, listing any locations you have entered under the Locations tab.